mongodb/specifications/source/connection-string/connection-string-spec.md

 A key value pair represents the option key and its associated value.
 The key is everything up to the first equals sign ("=") and the value is everything afterwards.
 Key values contain the following information:

-- Key:\
-  The connection option's key string.
+- Key:<br> The connection option's key string.
 Keys should be normalised and character case should be ignored.

-- Value: (optional)\
-  The value if provided otherwise it defaults to an empty string.
+- Value: (optional)<br> The value if provided otherwise it defaults to an empty string.

 ### Defining connection options